-Before the German attack, Soviet Ukraine and western Ukraine (the territory annexed from Poland in 1939) had an estimated total population of about 41 million inhabitants.
+Before the German attack, Soviet Ukraine, western Ukraine (the territory annexed from Poland in 1939) and the areas annexed from Romania in 1940 had an estimated total population of about 41 million inhabitants.
 Some 2.7 million were Jewish.
-After the onset of the war, pogroms were staged by German units and local militias, during which more than 10,000 Jews were murdered.
-Einsatzgruppen C and D, units specially designated to murder Jews, accompanied the German army invasion, as did other police and Waffen-SS units.
-The largest operation carried out by the Einsatzgruppe C was at Babi Yar in Kiev, resulting in 33,771 Jews being killed there on 29-30 September 1941.
-Approximately 20, mostly temporary, ghettos were set up in the area under the German military administration.
+Approximately one third of these were evacuated or fled east after the start of the German invasion.
+Right after the onset of the war, pogroms were staged by German units and local militias, during which more than 10,000 Jews were murdered.
+Einsatzgruppen C and D, units which were specially designated to murder Jews, accompanied the German army invasion, as did other police and Waffen-SS units.
+The largest operation carried out by the Einsatzgruppe C was at Babyn Yar in Kyiv, resulting in 33,771 Jews being killed there on 29-30 September 1941.
+Approximately twenty, mostly temporary, ghettos were set up in the area under the German military administration.
 The Galicia District contained many large ghettos, especially the Lviv ghetto.
-In the Reichskommissariat Ukraine area approximately 160 ghettos were set up, with the Kamyanets-Podilsky ghetto among the largest and earliest.
-The largest number of ghettos was installed in the areas of Ukraine which Germany had handed over to Romanian control (particularly in the Odessa and Vinnitsa regions).
-The murder of the Jews came to an end by March 1942 in the areas of Ukraine under military administration.
-In the area of Reichskommissariat Ukraine, most Jews were murdered until the end of 1942.
+In the Reichskommissariat Ukraine area approximately 160 ghettos were set up.
+The largest number of ghettos were established in Transnistria, the areas of Ukraine which Germany had handed over to Romanian authorities (particularly in the Odessa and Vinnitsa regions).
+Under Romanian occupation, a majority of the Jews were killed by the summer of 1942.
+The murder of the Jews by and large came to an end by March 1942 in the areas of Ukraine under military administration, including Crimea.
+In the area of Reichskommissariat Ukraine, most Jews had been murdered by the end of 1942.
 In the Galicia District, approximately 500,000 Jews were shot to death or deported to the Belzec extermination camp until mid-1943.
+Jews from Subcarpathian Rus, which became part of Soviet Ukraine in 1946, were first killed in August 1941 and then, after the German occupation of Hungary in 1944, they were sent to Auschwitz in June 1944.
 The number of Jews who perished in the entire territory of Ukraine was about 1.5 million.
-This number also reflects the victims in the areas annexed by Romania (Transnistria, Northern Bukovina) and in Subcarpathian Rus (then part of Czechoslovakia, but annexed by Hungary) and the Crimea (then part of the Russian Federation).
-An additional approximately 100,000 Jews from other areas (mostly from Bessarabia and Northern Bukovina, as well as Hungarian-controlled Subcarpathian Rus) were also murdered on Ukrainian territory.
-About one third of Ukraine’s Jewish population, especially in central and Eastern Ukraine, were evacuated in time or managed to escape by other means before the German advance.
+This number also includes victims from other areas, particularly central Bessarabia.
+Of those Jews who came under German or Romanian occupation, only 5-10% survived.

 EHRI Research (Summary)

-In the case of Ukraine, EHRI could rely on, and cooperate with, third parties which had carried out important previous survey and copying work, or were in the process of doing so, when EHRI started out.
+In the case of Ukraine, EHRI could rely on, and cooperate with, third parties that had carried out important previous survey and copying work, or were in the process of doing so, when EHRI began.
 Among them were Project Judaica, the United States Holocaust Memorial Museum (USHMM), and Yad Vashem.
 For a full list of the archival guides identified in the process by EHRI, such as Nataliya Makovska’s “Arkhivy Okupatsii 1941-1944” (2005), see the extensive report.
-EHRI has merged and updated information from existing repository overviews and finding aids in various languages (English, Hebrew, Ukrainian, Russian), integrated the findings in EHRI’s own repository and collection descriptions.
-In Ukraine, EHRI has identified 46 repositories and is now able to present archival descriptions on 860 collections.
+EHRI has merged and updated information from existing repository overviews and finding aids in various languages (English, Hebrew, Ukrainian, Russian), and integrated the findings in EHRI’s own archival institutions and collection descriptions.
+In Ukraine, EHRI has so far identified more than 45 archival institutions and is now able to present archival descriptions for more than 970 collections.
 For more detailed information on Ukraine’s Holocaust-relevant repositories, see the extensive report.
 Where possible, links to copy collections and their descriptions are also provided.
 Despite all efforts, more survey work needs to be carried out to fully cover all Holocaust-relevant sources in the country.